openscm/OpenSCM-Calibration/README.md

 <!--- --8<-- [start:description] -->
 # OpenSCM Calibration

-To do:

-- move docs to markdown
-    - including README
-- docs CI
-    - install the package too, otherwise doc auto-generation doesn't work
-        - also push this to copier

 Calibration tools for simple climate models (with potential for applications elsewhere)

 **Key info :**